absmach/magistrala-docs/docs/messaging.md

 ## MQTT Broker

-Mainflux supports the MQTT protocol for message exchange.
+Magistrala supports the MQTT protocol for message exchange.
 MQTT is a lightweight Publish/Subscribe messaging protocol used to connect restricted devices in low bandwidth, high-latency or unreliable networks.
 The publish-subscribe messaging pattern requires a message broker.
 The broker is responsible for distributing messages to and from clients connected to the MQTT adapter.

-Mainflux supports [MQTT version 3.1.1][mqtt-v3.1.1].
+Magistrala supports [MQTT version 3.1.1][mqtt-v3.1.1].
 The MQTT adapter is based on [Eclipse Paho][paho] MQTT client library.
 The adapter is configured to use [nats][nats-mqtt] as the default MQTT broker, but you can use [vernemq][vernemq] too.

 ### Configuration

-In the dev environment, docker profiles are preferred when handling different MQTT and message brokers supported by Mainflux.
+In the dev environment, docker profiles are preferred when handling different MQTT and message brokers supported by Magistrala.

-Mainflux uses two types of brokers:
+Magistrala uses two types of brokers:

 1. `MQTT_BROKER`: Handles MQTT communication between MQTT adapters and message broker.
-2. `MESSAGE_BROKER`: Manages communication between adapters and Mainflux writer services.
+2. `MESSAGE_BROKER`: Manages communication between adapters and Magistrala writer services.

 `MQTT_BROKER` can be either `vernemq` or `nats`.
 `MESSAGE_BROKER` can be either `nats` or `rabbitmq`.